14.1 Employee Health Services

-During normal working hours (for purposes of these guidelines, normal working hours are considered 8:00 a.m. to 4:30 p.m., Monday through Friday), if reasonable suspicion is determined, the supervisor shall contact the Director of Human Resources or his designee to discuss the observations and to determine the appropriate course of action.
+During normal working hours (for purposes of these guidelines, normal working hours are considered 8:00 a.m. to 4:30 p.m., Monday through Friday), if reasonable suspicion is determined, the supervisor must contact the Director of Human Resources or his designee to discuss the observations and to determine the appropriate course of action.
 If the employee is to be tested, arrangements will be made with the County’s designated collection center for the necessary drug and/or alcohol tests.
 The employee will be transported to the testing site.
-If reasonable suspicion is confirmed outside of normal working hours, then the supervisor shall arrange to have the employee transported to the approved collection site and contact the Director of Human Resources or his designee the next business day to discuss the observations and determine the appropriate course of action.
+If reasonable suspicion is confirmed outside of normal working hours, then the supervisor must arrange to have the employee transported to the approved collection site and contact the Director of Human Resources or his designee the next business day to discuss the observations and determine the appropriate course of action.

 A written report of the observations leading to the reasonable suspicion test should be done within 24 hours of the observed behavior.
 All records should immediately be sent to the Director of Human Resources or his designee.

 If the employee refuses to be tested, the test will be considered a positive result.
-The employee shall be immediately suspended from duty and promptly transported home, pending disciplinary action, up to and including termination.
+The employee must be immediately suspended from duty and promptly transported home, pending disciplinary action, up to and including termination.

 Substance Abuse Referral / Return to Work

 Before being allowed to return to work, an eligible employee must follow all instructions provided by the Department of Human Resources, including but not limited to the following:

 - Received an evaluation from a substance abuse professional:

 - Successfully participated in an approved rehabilitation program required by a substance abuse professional